thomass171/tcp-22/README.md

 For example in client/server mode a "UserSystem" runs on the server not the client.
 But the client needs to send LOGIN requests and might process LoggedIn events.
 This suggests to decouple event/request registration from specific systems.

+## Authentication

+Authentication is useful when data is shared across several user.

+The hoster of a maze or sceneserver is the adminstrator and defines the 'admin' password by properties

+* servermanager.admin.password
+* services.admin.password

 ## Modules

 ### Scene Server